yuhanlyu/experimental/data-structures/ordered-set/red-black-tree/README.md

 My iterative bottom-up implementation uses constant space without parent pointers.
 The idea is that when traverse down the tree, locate the node where the rebalance terminates (safe node).
-Then, rebalance the tree in the second pass from this node to the bottom, which takes amortized O(1) time.
+Then, rebalance the tree in the second pass from the safe node to the bottom, which takes amortized O(1) time.
 The price is the time spent in finding the safe node.

 My iterative bottom-up implementation is not an one pass algorithm, which differs from Tarjan's proposal.
 In order to make my bottom-up implementation one pass, 8 levels lookahead in insertion and 4 levels lookahead are required.

 ## Benchmark

 For insert, my iterative bottom-up is faster than recursive bottom-up method, top-down, and STL insert (non-recursive bottom-up method with parent pointers).
 For delete, my iterative bottom-up method is slower than recursive bottom-up method due to the time spent in finding the safe node.

 ----------------------------------------------------------------------------
 Benchmark                                     Time           CPU Iterations
 ----------------------------------------------------------------------------